-There are a range of NSW-based and national guidelines for health professionals to provide clinical guidelines around the management of patients who receive opioid treatment and their driving safety.
+There are a range of NSW-based and national resources for health professionals to provide clinical advice around the management of patients who receive opioid treatment and their driving safety.

 The NSW Clinical Guidelines: Treatment of Opioid Dependence by the NSW Ministry of Health provides clinical guidance and policy direction for opioid treatment in NSW.
 They align with national directions and recommendations and incorporate the latest clinical evidence to support health professionals caring for patients receiving treatment for opioid dependence.

-Hard copies of the complete and abbreviated guidelines can be ordered from: email@example.com.
+Hard copies of the complete and abbreviated guidelines can be requested from: email@example.com.